slewis74/Dominion/README.md

 ```

-**But wait, there's more!!!**  You don't need to write those yourself, Realm.EntityFramework contains not only the DbContextExtensions implementation shown above, it contains a WithEventPublisherOnMaterialized registration extension, so you don't even need to worry about the DbContextExtensions yourself, you just do the following
+**But wait, there's more!!!**  You don't need to write those yourself, Dominion.EntityFramework contains not only the DbContextExtensions implementation shown above, it contains a WithEventPublisherOnMaterialized registration extension, so you don't even need to worry about the DbContextExtensions yourself, you just do the following

 ```csharp
     builder.RegisterType<DbContext>()